 headaches

-profuse sweating, esp. at nigh
+profuse sweating, esp. at night

 muscle cramps